 Ross Island is accessible via boat services that ply between Port Blair and Phoenix Bay Jetty.
 The island is wholly controlled by the Indian Navy, and all tourists are required to sign in and out.

-What makes Ross Island the center of attention for historians is that fact that the British Colonial government decided, in 1857, following the first Indian revolt for independence, to setup a hardcopy punishment administration facility to deal with high profile Indian Freedom Fighters.
+What makes Ross Island the centre of attention for historians is the fact that the British Colonial government decided, in 1857, following the first Indian revolt for independence, to set up a hardcopy punishment administration facility to deal with high profile Indian freedom fighters.